top of page

 0

-Young Russians openly
+Young Russians openly against the war

 The researchers conclude that many of the young Russians do not approve of the war: the older the Russians are, the more likely they are to support the war.